kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### What does ProtonAOSP look like? {#screenshots}

-See [Screenshots](discover/screenshots.mdx) to get a taste of ProtonAOSP without installing it yourself.
+See [Screenshots](discover/screenshots.mdx) for a taste of ProtonAOSP without installing it yourself.

 ## Privacy & security {#privacy-and-security}